Fisher's exact test

 The data are entered as follows in the spreadsheet:

 The dialog box for the Fisher’s exact test is completed as follows:

-After you have completed the dialog box, click the OK button to obtain the frequency table with the relevant statistics:
+After you have completed the dialog box, click OK to obtain the frequency table with the relevant statistics.

 The program displays the 2x2 classification table.